-Are you shopping for ERP, and find yourself wondering, "What's best for my business?
-AX On-Premise, Dynamics 365, or a Hybrid Configuration?"
+Updated 05/04/2017: Are you shopping for ERP, and find yourself wondering, "What's best for my business?
+Dynamics 365 in the cloud or on-premise, or a Hybrid Configuration?"
 All three solutions offer an ERP platform that uniquely fits your business.
 Discover and glean insights from the comparison and contrast of Microsoft's on-premise software with both the Cloud solution, and the Hybrid platform that need to be implemented by Cloud Service Providers (CSP).

 While there is convenience and flexibility that comes with cloud-based enterprise resource planning (ERP) technology in particular Dynamics 365 for Operations, the system requires applications or apps to deliver some of the customization given to organizations and manufacturers by Value Added Resellers (VAR).
 To explain further Dynamics AX on-premise, allows your business to make ERP customizations based on the way your business works as the code itself can be changed in AX by your VAR or Microsoft Partner.
 Dynamics 365 on the other hand, has encapsulated code, and any desired changes are made through apps which can also be completed by a experienced IT group or your VAR.